Internet-Draft | SPICE SD-CWT | June 2025 |

 In an SD-CWT, either the subject sub

-/ 2 claim is present, or the redacted form of the subject is present.
+/ 2 claim MUST be present, or the redacted form of the subject MUST be present.

 The issuer iss

-/ 1 standard claim SHOULD be present, unless the protected header contains a certificate or certificate-like entity which fully identifies the issuer.
+/ 1 claim SHOULD be present unless the protected header contains a certificate or certificate-like entity that fully identifies the issuer.

 All other standard CWT claims (aud